duchess-rs/duchess/book/src/call_java_from_rust.md

     // The `*` indicates "reflect all methods".
     // You can also name methods individually (see below). class Factory { * }

+    // For Widget, we choose not to mirror any methods. class Widget { }
 }
 ```